imagej/imagej.github.io/_pages/plugins/bigstitcher/manual-translation.md

 -   Ticking **pixel units** will interpret the locations in the files as locations in pixels (to be exact, as **pixels along the axis with the smallest pixels**).
 Otherwise, locations will be interpreted in the pixel size unit from metadata (e.g. microns).
 -   Ticking **keep rotation from metadata** will rotate views according to their **Angle** after moving them to the specified locations.

-{% include warning-box content='Clicking **Apply** will overwrite the transformations stored in your dataset (except for the pixel calibration, the translation from the tile configuration and, optionally, a rotation)' %}
+{% include notice icon="warning" content='Clicking **Apply** will overwrite the transformations stored in your dataset (except for the pixel calibration, the translation from the tile configuration and, optionally, a rotation)' %}

 #### Tile Configuration file format